weikanggong/BWAS/README.md

 ## **Question or report bug:**

-Author: Weikang Gong (FMRIB Analysis group, NDCN, WIN, University of Oxford)
+Author: Weikang Gong

-Email: weikang.gong@ndcn.ox.ac.uk; weikanggong@gmail.com
+Email: weikanggong@gmail.com

 You may also find sKPCR is useful: https://github.com/weikanggong/sKPCR.